ruzeen/fleet-analyzer/README.md

 ## License

-This project is licensed under the MIT License.
+MIT License.
 Do whatever you want with it.